-The financial statements have been prepared on the basis of historical cost, except for the revaluation of certain non-current assets and financial instruments.
-Cost is based on the fair values of consideration given in exchange for assets.
-All amounts are presented in Australian dollars unless otherwise noted.
+The consolidated financial statements have been prepared on the basis of historical cost, except for certain financial instruments that are measured at fair value at the end of each reporting period, as explained in the accounting policies below.
+Historical cost is generally based on the fair values of the consideration given in exchange for goods and services.
+All amounts are presented in Australian dollars, unless otherwise noted.